CosmWasm/docs-deprecated/docs/03-architecture/01-multichain.md

 # What are Multi-Chain Contracts?

-CosmWasm is designed and built from the ground-up to be a multi-chain solution for smart contracts.
+CosmWasm is designed and built from the ground up to be a multi-chain solution for smart contracts.
 As it comes from the Cosmos ecosystem, it is designed for networks of blockchains, rather than siloed chains.
 But what exactly do we mean by multi-chain?

 ## Different Chain, Same Contract {#different-chain-same-contract}

-Since we make little requirements of the host application, it is easy for any Cosmos SDK app to embed the `wasm` module and customize the permissioning or fees as they wish.
+Since we make a few requirements of the host application, it is easy for any Cosmos SDK app to embed the `wasm` module and customize the permissions or fees as they wish.
 All code is designed to be agnostic to the details of the underlying chain, so just by writing a CosmWasm contract, you will soon be able to run on different chains on the Cosmos ecosystem.

 [Regen Network](https://regen.network) plans to include CosmWasm support at launch.
-A number of other chains are adding this support.
+Several other chains are adding this support.

 ## Inter Blockchain Contracts {#inter-blockchain-contracts}